zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 Steps :

 - First deploy root token on root chain i.e. {Goerli, Ethereum Mainnet}
-- Modify root token by adding `deposit` & `withdraw` functions & deploy corresponding child token on child chain i.e. {Matic Mumbai, Matic Mainnet}
+- Ensure your child token has the `deposit` & `withdraw` functions
+- deploy the child token on child chain i.e. {Matic Mumbai, Matic Mainnet}
 - Then submit a mapping request, to be resolved by team.

 ### Request Submission